ARTICLE

 Hydration and hydrolysis contribute to flared slopes, another dramatic example of a landscape formed by weathering and erosion.
 Flared slopes are concave rock formations sometimes nicknamed “wave rocks.”
 Their c-shape is largely a result of subsurface weathering, in which hydration and hydrolysis wear away rocks beneath the landscape’s surface.

 Living or once-living organisms can also be agents of chemical weathering.
 The decaying remains of plants and some fungi form carbonic acid, which can weaken and dissolve rock.
 Some bacteria can weather rock in order to access nutrients such as magnesium or potassium.
 Clay minerals, including quartz, are among the most common byproducts of chemical weathering.
-Clays make up about 40% of the chemicals in all sedimentary rocks on Earth.
+Clays make up about 40 percent of the chemicals in all sedimentary rocks on Earth.

 Weathering and People